Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.4 Demonstrate listening skills.

-- use the vocabulary of the song This Land Is Your Land.
+- define the vocabulary of the song This Land Is Your Land.

 - The book This Land is Your Land (see Bibliographic References)